A motorcycle endorsement is required on a driver’s license to operate a bike in Florida legally. That means specialized training is needed.

 First, they can purchase a liability insurance policy from a Florida-licensed carrier.

 Riders can also obtain a Financial Responsibility Certificate.
 This option typically requires a surety bond with a state-licensed company to be considered valid.
-If a person’s credit score is a problem, a cash or securities deposit with the DHSMV can be an alternative.
+If a person’s credit score is problematic, a cash or securities deposit with the DHSMV can be an alternative.

 Finally, self-insurance certificates can be obtained through the Bureau of Financial Responsibility.
 Riders must offer evidence of net encumbered capital before receiving this document.